-Version 1.0 arrives almost a year to the day since we first introduced you to this easy-to-use image writer tool.
+Version 1.0 of the tool arrives almost a year to the day since we first introduced you to this easy-to-use image writer tool.

 The new release sees the app pick up a boat load of improvements to the image writing tool that its developers say, help make it “a much more stable and reliable tool”.

 A Recap of Etcher Features

 The company steering development of the app say over the course of the various beta releases Etcher was used to write over one million images to SD cards & USB drives.